GitPeng/GitPeng.github.io/_posts/2017-04-12-Swift-World-Change-Your-Apps-Icon.markdown

 ### Prerequisite

 Obviously, we need to prepare different icons.
 There are some requirements.
 The first one is size.
 For example, if our app is only for iPhone, the sizes are 60pt@2x and 60pt@3x which means 120*120 and 180*180.
 And its names should follow the rules like icon1@2x.png and icon1@3x.png.
 The second one is where we put the alternate icons.
 Generally, we put our app icon in Assets.xcassets, but not for the alternative icons.
 We usually put it in a group specifically for alternative icons.
-The final

 ![group](http://pengguo.xyz/resources/ChangeIcon1.png)